tkataras/Automatic-Cell-Counting-with-TWS/README.md

 __No Audit_example.csv file appears in Results folder when running ACCT 3__
 1. Make sure for ACCT 3 that images in __Audit_Counted__ match .roi files in __Audit_Hand_Counts__ and the rows in __geno_audit.csv__

+# Quick Start Guide(in progress)
+***
+to quickly test ACCT with your own images follow these steps:
+Download the #### branch, which has no demonstration data included.

+Prepare your data:
+  All images should be 8-bit single channel .png images without any extranious information such as scale bars.

+Separate your image set and place them in the following folders: training images - a subset of images to train the machine learnign classifier - place in DownloadLocation/training_are/training_images validation images - a sebset of images to assess classifier accuracy durign model selection - place in DownloadLocation/training_are/Validation_images testing images - the remaining images you would like to count - place in DownloadLocation/training_are/Validation_images

+ Create a validation marker set
+  Use the "Multi-point" selection tool in FIJI to place a marker near the center of each counted object in each validation image and save one multipoint ROI per image using the same file name as the original images.

+  Run ACCT 1 from the Macro dropdown menu (it will be at the bottom)